 A winning SCA strategy requires powerful fraud protection

-It’s important, then, to include a powerful fraud protection solution in your overall SCA strategy.
+It’s important, then, to include a powerful enterprise fraud protection solution in your overall SCA strategy.
 A low fraud rate is necessary to secure exemptions and exemptions are necessary to produce a top-flight customer experience.

 Signifyd’s Commerce Protection Platform provides a modern machine-learning Ecommerce Fraud Solution that sifts fraudulent from legitimate orders in an instant while seamlessly scaling.
 And it offers a 100% financial guarantee for any approved order that turns out to be fraudulent.
 Furthermore, the platform’s payment optimization component considers a transaction’s characteristics and its SCA requirements before smartly routing it to the most efficient payment pathway.